scriptzteam/Tor-Bridges-Collector/README.md

 Why?
 ```
-This is to show how broken Tor bridges distribution are.
+This is to show how broken Tor bridges distributions are.
 Please fix your system!
 P.S.: We are against oppressive regimes!
 ```